 Get-Service | where CanPauseAndContinue | select -Property Name,CanPauseAndContinue,DisplayName

-The Resume-Service commandlet is used to start the suspended service:
+The Resume-Service cmdlet is used to start the suspended service:

 Get-Service -Name 'Winmgmt' | Suspend-Service | Resume-Service

-To create a new service with the New-Service commandlet, you must specify its name and the path to the binary file:
+To create a new service with the New-Service cmdlet, you must specify its name and the path to the binary file:

 New-Service -Name 'MyNewService' -BinaryPathName 'C:\ps\testsvc.exe'